British Seagull

-British Seagull was a British manufacturer of simple and rugged two-stroke marine outboard motors, produced from the late 1930s until the mid-1990s.
+British Seagull is a British manufacturer of simple and rugged two-stroke marine outboard motors, produced from the late 1930s until the mid-1990s.
 Originally based in Wolverhampton, the company moved to Poole, Dorset, a centre for boating and yachting.
-Seagull engines were utilitarian outboards with a relatively slow-turning prop.
-They were ideal for use in dinghies, tenders and small yachts, but were unsuited for high-speed craft.
+Seagull engines are utilitarian outboards with a relatively slow-turning prop.
+They are ideal for use in dinghies, tenders and small yachts, but are not well suited for high-speed craft.

 British Seagull's "Classic" range of engines became renowned for their reliability and near-indestructability.
 Production continued unchanged for many decades with barely any revisions or updates.
 Such was the quality of the metals used, that many are still operational many decades later.
-Ultimately, the Seagull product could not match more modern outboards such as Yamaha, Evinrude and Tohatsu, which were more efficient (with fewer emissions), more attractive, and more user-friendly.
-British Seagull ceased production of complete engines in 1996.
+Ultimately, the Seagull product could not match more modern outboards such as Yamaha, Evinrude and Tohatsu, which were more efficient (with fewer emissions) and more user-friendly.
+British Seagull ceased production of complete engines in 1996 but still produces spare parts for existing engines.